 The Olympus PEN E-PL2 is a mirrorless interchangeable lens camera that was revealed to the public in January 2011 and is equipped with a Four Thirds sensor.
 It offers a resolution of 12.2 megapixel.

 Is the Olympus E-PL2 a good camera?
-The E-PL2 has a Camera Elo of 1441.
+The E-PL2 has a Camera Elo of 1346.
 This rating puts the E-PL2 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the E-PL2 also ranks below average. – Well, the Olympus E-PL2 is more than 9 years old, and there have been many other good digital cameras released since 2011.
+In terms of its sensor size category (Four Thirds cameras), the E-PL2 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Olympus E-PL2 is more than 12 years old, and there have been many other good digital cameras released since 2011.

 |Mirrorless system camera|

 |ISO 200 - 6 400|

 |280 shots per battery charge|